 City of Tuscaloosa to Recognize Garbage Man Appreciation Day June 17

-The local day of recognition, as part of a national campaign, will highlight the importance of waste management professionals and offer recognition for these hard-working men and women in the City of Tuscaloosa.
+The day of recognition, held annually on June 17 as part of a national campaign, will highlight the importance of waste management professionals while showing gratitude for these hard-working men and women in the City of Tuscaloosa.

-The focal point of Garbage Man Appreciation Day will be a collection of over 400 "thank you" notes and drawings on display at the Environmental Services Complex throughout the week of June 17.
-Children who toured the Complex throughout the past month were asked to create these notes and drawings as a way of showing their appreciation for ESD employees.
+A focal point of Garbage Man Appreciation Day will be a collection of over 400 “thank you” notes and drawings on display at the Environmental Services Complex throughout the week of June 17.
+Children who have toured the Complex were asked to create these notes and drawings as a way of showing their appreciation for ESD employees.

 The City of Tuscaloosa will also feature a social media campaign geared at helping the public recognize and appreciate the work sanitation workers and drivers do every week.

 Tuscaloosa residents are encouraged to leave “thank you” notes or cold beverages for their respective solid waste collection workers throughout the week of June 13-17 to show appreciation for these dedicated individuals.